liuchiahsien/MyFirstRepos/README.md

-# MySecRepos
+# MyFirstRepos
-This is my second repository
+This is my first repository